solo-io/gloo/docs/content/guides/observability/prometheus/metrics.md

 ---
-title: Gloo Metrics
+title: Gloo Edge Metrics
 weight: 40
-description: Configuring Gloo to ship telemetry/metrics to Prometheus
+description: Configuring Gloo Edge to ship telemetry/metrics to Prometheus
 ---

-All Gloo pods ship with optional [Prometheus](https://prometheus.io/) monitoring capabilities.
+All Gloo Edge pods ship with optional [Prometheus](https://prometheus.io/) monitoring capabilities.

 This functionality is turned on by default, and can be turned off a couple of different ways: through [Helm chart install options]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes/#installing-the-gloo-gateway-on-kubernetes" >}}); and through environment variables.